Spanish debt costs spiral as crisis deepens

 "There will not be any (European) rescue for the Spanish banking system."

-Speaking before Bankia's parent revealed a 2011 loss of 3.3 billion euros - compared to a modest profit previously declared - Rajoy gave no details of recapitalisation plans.
-But he backed calls for the euro zone bailout fund, which will be in place from July, to be able to lend to banks directly.
+He gave no details of bank recapitalisation plans but backed calls for the euro zone bailout fund, which will be in place from July, to be able to lend to banks direct.

 Government sources told Reuters Spain may shore up Bankia with sovereign bonds in return for shares in the bank and could use this method to prop up other troubled lenders - moves which would push the country's debts above the 79.8 percent of economic output which had been expected this year.